Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information: Experimental Results

 \subsection{Ablation Study}

-We conduct an ablation study on the 7-Scenes and 12-Scenes datasets to evaluate the contributions of the proposed keypoint detection head (KDH), sequence-based mapping (SM), and sequence-based relocalization (SR).
-By sequentially removing these three modules, we calculate the recall rate, defined as the percentage of test frames below a (1cm, 1\degree) pose error.
-The results, presented in \tref{tab:ablation}, clearly demonstrate the effectiveness of the proposed components.
-Since our system builds upon ACE, the configuration ``w/o KDH, SM, SR'' corresponds to the original ACE.
-On the 7-Scenes dataset, KDH, SM, and SR improve the recall rate by 5.1\%, 1.3\%, and 4.6\%, respectively, achieving a total improvement of 11.0\%.
-Similarly, on the 12-Scenes dataset, these methods lead to an 8.6\% increase in recall rate, further validating their impact.
+We perform an ablation study on the 7-Scenes and 12-Scenes datasets to assess the contributions of the proposed keypoint detection head (KDH), sequence-based mapping (SM), and sequence-based relocalization (SR).
+By sequentially removing these modules, we compute the recall rate, defined as the percentage of test frames with a pose error below (1cm, 1\degree).
+The results in \tref{tab:ablation} demonstrate the effectiveness of the proposed components.
+Since our system builds on ACE, the ``w/o KDH, SM, SR'' setting corresponds to ACE.
+On the 7-Scenes dataset, KDH, SM, and SR improve recall by 5.1\%, 1.3\%, and 4.6\%, respectively, achieving a total improvement of 11.0\%.
+On the 12-Scenes dataset, these methods yield an 8.6\% gain, further validating their impact.